Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

 As a certified Pilates instructor, the types of professional roles you can fall into are just as diverse as the practice of Pilates itself.

-Many fitness centers, from large commercial gyms and health clubs to the more intimate, private boutique studios, have Pilates as an offered service.
+Many fitness centers, from large commercial gyms and health clubs to the more intimate, private boutique studios, offer Pilates.

 This means there are numerous potential job openings if you choose to go the employment route.

 You can also set up your own business as a private Pilates instructor or even set up your own club pilates studio.

 As a certified Pilates specialist, your activity and practice needn’t be limited to just Pilates.

 As I mentioned before, Pilates is diverse, and its applications can complement many forms of wellness coaching.

 A personal trainer can also serve as a pilates instructor.